Revelation Space series: Chronology

 Meanwhile, activities around a far-flung human colony on the planet Resurgam, orbiting the star Delta Pavonis, inadvertently attracted the attention of the Inhibitors.
-The Conjoiners, also made aware of this event, sent Clavain to recover the exceedingly powerful "Cache Weapons" from this system (said weapons having been stolen from the Conjoiners centuries before) that could be used to fend off the Inhibitors while the Conjoiners escaped.
+The Conjoiners, also made aware of this event, sent Clavain to recover the exceedingly powerful "Cache Weapons" from this system (said weapons having been stolen from the Conjoiners centuries before) so that they could be used to fend off the Inhibitors while the Conjoiners escaped.
 Clavain instead defected from the Conjoiners, intending to use the weapons to protect all of humanity.
 Skade, another Conjoiner, was sent to stop him and recover the weapons.
 They fought around the Resurgam system, with Clavain and his allies eventually obtaining the weapons.
 Clavain's ally Remontoire agreed to seek out alien assistance from the Hades Matrix, a nearby alien computer disguised as a neutron star, whilst Clavain sheltered refugees from Resurgam on another planet, later termed Ararat.

 Remontoire returned in 2675, only a few days after Clavain's death at the hands of Skade, who had arrived with him.
 Remontoire and his allies were now at war with the Inhibitors, assisted by alien technology obtained from Hades.
 Even so, it was realised that the humans would not last indefinitely, and Clavain's people, now led by Scorpio, decided to seek out the mysterious "Shadows": a race believed to be near a moon called Hela, site of a theocracy.
 Aura, daughter of Ana Khouri (an ally of Remontoire) infiltrated the theocracy under the pseudonym Rashmika Els.
 After considerable conflict, Scorpio and Aura realised that contacting the Shadows was inadvisable.
-They instead contacted the Nestbuilders, who provided them with weapons capable of defeating the Inhibitors.
+With the later assistance of the Conjoiner known as Glass, and of Clavain's estranged brother Warren, Scorpio and Aura (now going by the name Lady Arek) instead succeeded in contacting the Nestbuilders, an alien race who provided them with weapons capable of defeating the Inhibitors.
 As such, the Inhibitors were effectively eradicated from human space, with buffer zones and frontiers established to keep them at bay.

 Humanity then enjoyed a second, 400-year-long golden age.
 After this, however, came the Greenfly outbreak, in which human civilisation was destroyed by a rogue terraforming system of human origin that destroyed planets and converted them to millions of orbiting, vegetation-filled habitats.
-The Greenfly began to subsume most of human space, with all efforts to stop them failing.
+The Greenfly began to subsume most of human space, with all efforts to stop them failing, due to the Greenfly having assimilated aspects of both the Melding Plague and Inhibitor technology.
 The storyline of the Revelation Space universe thus far concludes with humanity leaving the Milky Way galaxy in an attempt to set up a new civilisation elsewhere.